On robust fundamental theorems of asset pricing in discrete time: Proofs

 $(ii):$ We also prove by contradiction.
 Assume that $(H_n)_{n \in \mathbb{N}}$ does not converge a.s..
 By $(i)$, we may assume that $(H_n)_{n \in \mathbb{N}}$ is a.s. bounded.
 Proposition 6.3.3 of \cite{delbaen2006mathematics} implies there is a measurably parameterised subsequence $(H_{\tau_k})_{k \in \mathbb{N}}$ converging to $H_0,$ a.s..
 Applying Proposition 6.3.4 (ii) of \cite{delbaen2006mathematics} with $f_0 = H_0$, there is another measurably parameterised subsequence $(H_{\sigma_k})_{k \in \mathbb{N}}$ converging to $\widehat{H}_0,$ a.s. for which $P[H_0 \ne \widehat{H}_0] >0$.
 Note also that $H_0, \widehat{H}_0$ are in canonical form.
 We have

-and hence for all $\theta \in \Theta$, by Assumption \ref{assum:Theta} (ii), which implies a contradiction. \end{proof} We extend Stricker's lemma in our setting, noting that the condition $NRA$ is not used here. \begin{proposition} Let $\Gamma \subset \Theta$ be a countable index set.
-The vector space is closed in $\prod_{\theta \in \Gamma}L^{0}(\mathcal{F}_T, P)$. \end{proposition} \begin{proof} The case $T=1$: we use Lemma \ref{lem:subseq} and then Lemma \ref{lem:bounded_converge} (ii).
+and hence for all $\theta \in \Theta$, by Assumption \ref{assum:Theta} (ii), which implies a contradiction. \end{proof} We extend Stricker's lemma, see \cite{stricker} and also \cite{schachermayer1992} for a proof, noting that the condition $NRA(\Theta)$ is not used here. \begin{proposition} Let $\Gamma \subset \Theta$ be a countable index set.
+The vector space is closed in $\prod_{\theta \in \Gamma}L^{0}(\mathcal{F}_T, P)$. \end{proposition} \begin{proof} The case $T=1$: we use Lemma \ref{lem:subseq} in Appendix, subsection \ref{sec:app_prod} and then Lemma \ref{lem:bounded_converge} (ii).
 Let us suppose that assertion holds true for $T-1$, and fix the horizon $T$.
 By the inductive hypothesis, the set

 is closed in $\prod_{\theta \in \Gamma}L^{0}(\mathcal{F}_T, P)$.

 Let $\mathcal{H}_1$ be the set of strategies in canonical form defined as before.
 Let $I_1$ be the linear mapping